trishmapow/rf-jam-replay/README.md

 # CC1101-FSK
+**NOTE:** I am not uploading the final code 1) because it's actually functional and 2) because I'm pretty sure you can't do this for a live system still in use.
+Also, there is no jamming code here.
+If you read into it, you can try it yourself, that's what I did.

 Attempt at RollJam, jam and replay keyless entry systems.

 Ended up using GNURadio to record IQ data from an RTL-SDR then decoded it with a custom protocol made on wave-converter (another Github library) and then parsed the output to return the hex value of the transmission.